Fabkar/Fabkar/README.md

 💬 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ You can shoot me an email at fab_862@hotmail.com!
 I'll try to respond as soon as I can.\
 ⚡Love to Work as a full-stack web developer.\
-🔭Love Music:headphones: / Cooking and cars :racing_car:.\
+🔭Love Music:headphones: / Cooking :cook: and cars :racing_car:.\
 <br>
 <div style="display:flex; justify-content:space-around">
 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>